 However, if you’re looking to lose weight, prioritising foods that provide a higher proportion of their energy from protein can help to improve satiety while decreasing body fat and blood glucose levels by not filling up those fuel tanks.

 But isn’t protein insulinogenic?

-But the reality is that foods with more protein will tend to lower insulin requirements because they displace carbohydrates and tend to help you eat less overall.
+But the reality is that foods with more protein tend to lower insulin requirements because they displace carbohydrates and help you eat less overall.

 If you’re injecting insulin, then it’s useful to understand how much insulin you will need to ‘cover’ your protein to keep your blood sugars stable; however, if you are trying to lose weight and/or manage type 2 diabetes ‘too much protein’ is not really a thing.

 More protein is one of the factors in food that has a positive effect on satiety (along with a lower energy density and more fibre) will help you manage your appetite and enable you to eat less without excessive willpower.
 This will, in turn, enable body fat to flow out of storage and allow your basal insulin levels to decrease over time.